-The SENDCo completed the post graduate degree in Special Needs coordination through Northampton University in October 2016.
+The SENDCo has completed the post graduate degree in Special Needs coordination and has over 12 years' experience.

 Meeting additional needs and inclusion issues are targeted each year through the school's long-term goals and the Learning Improvement Plan.